 The New Student Engagement & Welcome Center will provide visitors, students, and faculty with a primary entry point to the campus.
 This building shall accommodate a space to welcome visitors and incoming students during freshman orientation and other campus events.
 Various student support services will also be housed within this building.
 This building will serve as a one-stop location for new students.

 The Advanced Manufacturing Center and Public Service of Excellence building will serve as a joint purpose dedicated to promoting collaborative learning and interactive instruction in advance manufacturing and public service.
-Courses that will be taught include Advance Manufacturing, Teaching, Energy Technology, Criminal Justice and Social Sciences.
+Courses that will be taught include Advance Manufacturing, Energy Technology, Criminal Justice, Dental Hygiene and Chemistry.
 Palo Alto College’s Advanced Manufacturing Center will serve 804 manufacturing students over five years, providing 271,232 contact hours in advanced manufacturing education.
 The building will be anywhere from 60,000 to 70,000 square foot and would be one of the largest buildings on campus

 A dedicated experiential learning space with fully equipped manufacturing labs